jtregenza/haunted-portfolio/play/tabletop-role-playing.md

 For the past 5 years I've been a new player to fifth edition to a DM weaving stories and tales of my own within worlds of others and some of my own, always with the rest of the players in mind.

-## Worldbuilding and discusses about the worlds

-## Turning into fables